 As part of their effort to provide the highest quality service to their clients and to ensure that their customers have the best possible experience the good folks at VapePartsMart have sponsored the following article on choosing, filling and using your own concentrate oil cartridges.

 Choosing, filling and using your own concentrate oil cartridges.
+Alternatively, you can fill your own vape pen oil pods.

 Concentrate Oil Cartridges